Til7701/nonel/README.md

 ### App Image

 This should not be confused with the package format `AppImage` for linux.
-This option creates a standalone zip, which has a launcher script and only runs on the system it was built for.
+This option creates a standalone zip, which has a launcher script and only runs on the operating system it was built for.

 #### Configuration